 BUT, after a year and half of full-time sitting as a solo male in my early thirties, I can honestly say these perceptions haven't been a factor in getting house sits.
 In fact, I've had house sits nearly back-to-back through four continents and seven countries.

-What’s surprising is that I now have home and pet owners reaching out to me directly to special-request me for future dates.
-So I really don’t think you’ll find it hard to get started if your plan is to house sit without a travel partner.
+What's surprising is that I now have home and pet owners reaching out to me directly to special-request me for future dates.
+So I really don't think you'll find it hard to get started if your plan is to house sit without a travel partner.

 There are some very good reasons why couples do often have an edge over single house sitters.

 As a solo house sitter, it's much harder for me to take care of a lot of animals all at the same time.
 Unless they are perfectly behaved, I can't easily take care of 3-4 dogs who need multiple long walks each day.
 Whereas, a house sitting couple could share the work, or even take turns.

-Along those same lines, I tend not to apply for house sits on very large properties that need a lot of upkeep.
+Along these same lines, I tend not to apply for house sits on very large properties that need a lot of upkeep.
 It would be much easier for two people sharing the house sitting duties.

 Couples also have the advantage of splitting up for a few days if they have house sits that overlap with dates.
 One partner could stay at the current house while the other goes to start the next.

 House sitting alone can also be seen as a benefit!

 A lot of the homes that I've house sat for are truly best suited for a single person.